VeryCrazyDog/wlmHistoryImport/lf2crlf/doc/Readme.txt

 LF to CRLF
-Converts line ending in all MSN history events from line feed to carage return and line feed.
+Converts line ending in all MSN history events from line feed to carriage return and line feed.
 Copyright (C) 2009 - 2009  Very Crazy Dog (VCD)